 - i.
 There are 14 seminar class meetings scheduled plus one midterm and one Final. - ii.
 Your attendance in seminar is required and will be recorded by sign-up sheets.
 You must sign in to be counted as present. - iii.
 Periodic homework will be assigned to help you prepare for the exams. - iv.
 Mid-term examination will be a take-home exam assigned Wed.
-10-16 and due no later than Mon.
-10-21 at 5:00 PM. - v.
+3/5 and due no later than Mon.
+3/10 at 5:00 PM either through Blackboard or on paper to Dr. Butler at his office, NanoFab 202b.
+All students, without exception, must take the midterm examination within the scheduled dates. - v.
 The final examination will be a take-home exam assigned Wed.
-12-4-2013 at 5:00 PM via Blackboard and due no later than Wednesday 12-11-2013 at 5:00 PM either through Blackboard or on paper to Dr. Butler at his office, NanoFab 202b.
-All students, without exception, must take the final examination within the scheduled dates. - vi.
+4/30/2014 at 5:00 PM via Blackboard and due no later than Wednesday 5/7/2014 at 5:00 PM either through Blackboard or on paper to Dr. Butler at his office, NanoFab 202b.
+All students, without exception, must take the final examination within the scheduled dates.

+- vi.
 All communication devices must be turned off while in the Seminar and the Lecture/Lab Sections.
 Communication devices of any type are not allowed to be used on any and all exams.
 No exceptions.
 Calculators without communication capability are permitted. - vii.
 As a general rule, no late or make-up mid-term or final examinations given.
 Make-up exams will only be given in the case of serious illness.
-Written documentation of the illness from a

-- medical doctor is required to receive a make-up exam.
+Written documentation of the illness from a medical doctor is required to receive a make-up exam.
 Students requiring a makeup exam must make an appointment as soon as possible after the scheduled exam date. - viii.
 The total grade (T) for the EE 1205 course is based on the grade received in the Seminar Section and that received in the Lecture/Lab Section.
-The grade for the Seminar Section (SS) is 20% of the total and is computed from the following- 5% attendance, 5% midterm, 10% Final.
+The grade for the Seminar Section (SS) is 20% of the total and is computed from the following: 5% attendance, 5% midterm, 10% Final.
 Exam material is based on Seminar material and suggested readings.
 80% of your grade is determined by the Lab part of the course. - ix.
 Your seminar attendance record and exam grades will be entered into Blackboard for your review. - x.
 My office hours and the TA's office hours are given above.
 If you have any questions and/or adverse difficulty with the lectures or class material, I strongly suggest that you call or e-mail me or the GTA.
 I am available outside of the office hours given as my time permits.
 Please note, my phone has voicemail but there is no indication a message has been left.
 Please do not leave a voice message but send me an email instead.
 Appointments can be arranged as necessary. - xi.
 Additional important dates:

-Final Exam: The Final Exam for the EE1205 Seminar is a take-home exam assigned Wednesday 4 Dec.
-2013 and due no later than Wednesday 11 Dec.
-2013 at 5:00PM.
+Final Exam: The Final Exam for the EE1205 Seminar is a take-home exam assigned Wednesday 4/30/2014 and due no later than Wednesday 5/7/2014 at 5:00PM.